splunk/minecraft-app/README-DEV.md

 To get started on Intellij, clone this project, checkout a forge-enabled branch and import as a gradle project.
 I hope IDEA community has the Gradle plugin >:/.

+## Gradle
+If you don't have Gradle installed, you can instead use the Gradle wrapper by running the gradlew in place of the gradle command (the arguments are the same).

 ## Forge
 The forge dev environment is constructed with gradle.